kibo82/AI_Kibo_re/README.md

 kor.txt and setting.txt must be in same directory with main_second.py.

-This program must be run by administrator mode.
+This program must be run with administrator mode.
 (Run your IDE with administrator mode)